JordanSimYJ/techxperience/website/Lab-4.md

     Reroute to the employee_healthcare_agent for any queries related to healthcare, medical appointments, healthcare providers (doctors), and health insurance, and use the outputs from this agent to respond.

     Reroute to the Employee Address agent when there are any request to update address of an employee.
+Ensure that you have all the information before you trigger the agent.
+If you need more information, get it from user.

     If the user wants to request for leave, route it to Leave Management agent.
+The location used must be SGP.
 Ensure that you have all the information before you trigger the agent.
+If you need more information, get it from user.

     After rerouting to any agent, be sure to return the agent's output in any subsequent query to the supervisor agent.
     ```